 I'm a bit of a frustrated illustrator, so jumped at the chance to come up with slightly surreal scenarios for this project.
 The job was to show the way that the client sorted out the finance and was by no means an expert in the business of funerals, dentistry and other unwelcomely expensive life events.

-When I was working at Struktur Design we had to create an ad for minimal fashion label 'minimum', ending the 'sale' and starting the 'end' just did the job.
+Did you know 'Slut Spurt' is the typical Danish expression for a sale ending?
+You do now.
+So when I was working at Struktur Design we had to create an ad for minimal fashion label 'minimum', ending the 'sale' and starting the 'end' just did the job.
 I wish I'd designed that gorgeous logo by the way.

 A new Fintech company launched a revolutionary new trading platform – turning trading on its head basically.
 So that seemed like a good idea.
 With the addition of upside down blinking eyes for that extra 'did that just happen?' bit.